-The MHLW and quarantine stations shall provide technical support to exporting countries so as to contribute to the strengthening of monitoring systems, including improvement of testing techniques for residual agricultural chemicals, etc. Based on the "Memorandum on Japan-China Food Safety Promotion Initiative", technical experts will be mutually dispatched between Japan and China and symposiums will be held as necessary.
+The MHLW and quarantine stations shall provide technical support to exporting countries so as to contribute to the strengthening of monitoring systems, including improvement of testing techniques for residual agricultural chemicals, mycotoxins, etc. Based on the "Memorandum on Japan-China Food Safety Promotion Initiative", technical experts will be mutually dispatched between Japan and China to provide technical cooperation.